It’s easy to make amazing gravy using the drippings from your turkey.

 I love gravy, it’s seriously the best part of the meal for me, I pour it on my turkey, potatoes, stuffing, even my rolls get dipped in gravy, so I like to make a huge batch.
 I usually run out of gravy leftovers first, and I seriously make a HUGE batch!

-I don’t make it from a stock or broth, I use the fatty delicious turkey drippings too (another reason to really flavor your turkey, and get a big bird).
 I don’t just rely on the drippings/juice, it wouldn’t make a big enough batch for me!!!
 I add a Turkey Gravy packet (I like McCormicks) and water to extra gravy AND I like the extra flavor.
+BUT if you have extra turkey stock or chicken stock you can also use that too!

 - 1/4 C butter